 Judges 21:25: "In those days Israel had no king; everyone did as he saw fit."

-Brief Summary: The Book of Judges is a tragic account of how Yahweh [God] was taken for granted by His children year after year, century after century.
+Brief Summary: The Book of Judges covers about 330 years of Israel’s history (c.
+1383 BC to c.
+1052 BC) and is a tragic account of how Yahweh [God] was taken for granted by His children year after year, century after century.
 Judges is a sad contrast to the book of Joshua which chronicles the blessings God bestowed on the Israelites for their obedience in conquering the land.
 In Judges, they were disobedient and idolatrous, leading to their many defeats.
-Yet God has never failed to open His arms in love to His people whenever they repent from their wicked ways and call upon His name.
-(Judges 2:18) Through the 15 judges of Israel, God honored His promise to Abraham to protect and bless his offspring (Genesis 12:2-3).
+Yet God has never failed to open His arms in love to His people whenever they repent from their wicked ways and call upon His name (Judges 2:18).
+Through the twelve judges of Israel, God honored His promise to Abraham to protect and bless his offspring (Genesis 12:2-3).

 After the death of Joshua and his contemporaries, the Israelites returned to serving Baal and Ashtaroth.
 God allowed the Israelites to suffer the consequences of worshiping false gods.
 It was then that the people of God would cry out to Yahweh for help.
 God sent His children judges to lead them in righteous living.
 But time after time they would turn their backs on God and return to their lives of wickedness.
 However, keeping His part of the covenant with Abraham, God would save His people from their oppressors throughout the 480-year span of the Book of Judges.